avaneev/lzav/README.md

 LZAV does not sacrifice internal out-of-bounds (OOB) checks for decompression speed.
 This means that LZAV can be used in strict conditions where OOB memory writes (and especially reads) that lead to a trap, are unacceptable (e.g., real-time, system, server software).
-LZAV can be safely used to decompress malformed or damaged compressed data.
+LZAV can be used safely (causing no crashing nor UB) even when decompressing malformed or damaged compressed data.
 Which means that LZAV does not require calculation of a checksum (or hash) of the compressed data.
 Only a checksum of the uncompressed data may be required, depending on application's guarantees.

 The internal functions available in the `lzav.h` file allow you to easily implement, and experiment with, your own compression algorithms.
 LZAV stream